Julia Bradbury Biography 2022

 More stand out television moments:

-In 2010, Julia supported the Children in Need charity appeal when she participated, again alongside Matt, in a unique globetrotting experience, Around the World in 80 Days.
+Matt Baker (The One Show/Countryfile) and Julia have a well documented on-screen chemistry and have been friends since they started working together on Countryfile.
+After pairing up on that and Secret Britain (BBC1), in 2010 Julia and Matt supported the Children in Need charity appeal and took part in a unique globetrotting experience, Around the World in 80 Days.
 The six part series saw six celebrity pairings embark on a mammoth quest to travel around the world in relay race fashion – Julia and Matt undertook the Asian leg, traveling through Kazakhstan, Russia and Mongolia.
-Her efforts for Children in Need raised over £15,000, as, aside from her cross continental exploits, an ardent fan donated £10,000 to join her on a TV walk.
+Their efforts raised over tens of thousands of pounds for the charity.
+Matt has subsequently become famous his Rickshaw Challenge and has raised millions over the past decade.

 In Climb Britain for BBC1 Julia faced her fears and managed to successfully climb to the top of The Old Man of Stoer – a 60 meter high sea stack that surges from the sea alongside the cliffs in Lochinver, Sutherland.
 Julia had never rock climbed before and regards this as one of her most frightening challenges.
 “It is good to push yourself – to prove to that you really can do anything if you set your mind to it.”

 But despite her fulfilling career Julia claims that her proudest achievement is the arrival of her son Zephyrus, born in 2011 and her twin girls Zena and Xanthe, born in 2015.
-She currently lives with her children and her partner Gerard in West London.
+She lives with her family in West London.